ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Tom PiaggioCo-Founder at Autonoma

 Tricentis qTest is enterprise test management for organizations that need compliance audit trails, regulatory reporting, and integration with the broader Tricentis suite.
 It does not generate tests.
 It does not execute them autonomously.
 It organizes the manual work your team already does and charges six figures for the privilege.
-Autonoma is an AI-native platform that reads your codebase and handles the full testing lifecycle, and it is open source.
+Autonoma is an AI-native testing and preview-environments platform that reads your codebase and handles the full testing lifecycle, and it is open source.

 Where Tricentis qTest Falls Short